andreaskaempf/adventofcode2023/README.md

   know when to stop, ignore beams that leave the field and avoid creating duplicates of beams that are identical to any that already exist.

+* **Day 17** (Go): Given a matrix of digits, find the sum of the digits along the shortest path from the top left to the bottom right, such that you never go in the same direction more than 3 steps.
+For Part 2, maximum 10 steps in the same direction, minimum 4 steps before changing direction.
+  Solved by modifying the Djistra algorithm, transcribed from my Julia solution to AoC 2021, Day 15, to enforce constraints on direction and number of steps in the same direction.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)